 OUTSTANDING HIGH SCHOOL SENIOR AWARD

 This award is intended to honor a legally blind high school senior in Florida, who in academics, school and community has performed better than all his/her peers.
-The award may consist of a plaque and a fifty dollar cash award.
-At the time of graduation the student will be presented the plaque.
-Should the student choose to attend FCB's Annual Convention FCB will offer to pay the student's expenses and a $50.00 cash award.
+The award may consist of a plaque.
+At the time of graduation, the student will be presented the plaque.
+Should the student choose to attend FCB's Annual Convention FCB will offer to pay the student's transportation expenses.

 The name and address of the school, as well as the names of the principal and teachers must accompany the narrative nomination.
 Evidence of superior scores on the SAT, ACT, College Boards or an equivalent instrument shall be presented with the nomination.
 The narrative should include details of the student's involvement in extra-curricular activities, student government and community service.
 Supporting letters from teachers, employers, etc. would be helpful.